gaiasd/DFireDataset/README.md

-##  D-Fire: an image dataset for fire and smoke detection
+## :fire: D-Fire: an image dataset for fire and smoke detection

 **Authors:** Researchers from Gaia, solutions on demand ([GAIA](https://www.gaiasd.com/))

-### About
+### :bulb: About

 D-Fire is an image dataset of fire and smoke occurrences designed for machine learning and object detection algorithms with more than 21,000 images.
+The dataset summary is detailed in the table below.

 <div align="center">
 <table>